 That even one veteran has to struggle to get by when he or she returns home is a national travesty.
 People who have sacrificed so much for this country deserve the opportunities that they were promised, and so much more.

 It is a national disgrace that our veterans come home to a society that takes them for granted.
 Not only do politicians recklessly send them to war, but they also fail to adequately fund the VA and other programs that help veterans in need.
 Veterans suffering from PTSD and other mental health issues often fail to get the help that they need, many of them end up homeless due a mix of medical and financial hardships.
-That is why Brand New Congress believes, like Sen. Sanders does, that we should fully fund and expand the VA, provide greater access to mental health services for veterans, and make it easier for them to obtain the benefits they deserve without going through bureaucratic red tape.
+That is why we believe, like Sen. Sanders does, that we should fully fund and expand the VA, provide greater access to mental health services for veterans, and make it easier for them to obtain the benefits they deserve without going through bureaucratic red tape.

 Our tax system should be structured so as to require everyone, especially corporations, to pay their fair share.
 Tax revenue is what we use to get things done for the public benefit, and it’s time corporations give back to the country that has helped them to thrive.

 For too long, the tax reform debate has been the same old song of the rich getting more tax breaks, while middle and working class families see their taxes increase while their wages do not.
 Instead of wealthy corporations paying their fair share into a system on which they intrinsically benefit, various tax loopholes and benefits have disproportionately helped them pay as little as possible.
 Although our nation has recently seen an explosion of GDP growth, this does not mean that everyone reaps the benefits.
 The only way we can make sure that they do is through tax reform that finally gets it right in terms of fairness for average Americans.
-That is why Brand New Congress agrees with and adopts the Congressional Progressive Caucus’ assessment on how we need to address tax reform so that all Americans may benefit from the system they are required to pay into, and have an easier time navigating those benefits.
+That is why we agree with and adopts the Congressional Progressive Caucus’ assessment on how we need to address tax reform so that all Americans may benefit from the system they are required to pay into, and have an easier time navigating those benefits.

 The United States has made the business of other countries its business for way too long, all in the name of promoting democracy and security.
 The result of our government’s actions has often been the opposite.
 It’s time we reorient our foreign policy to include more cooperation, and stop acting like the world’s police.